Jurisdiction Pricing Zones

 - SDCA + PoA

-- SDCA + PoA + carveout
+- SDCA + PoA + zone agreement

-After onboarding, no further carveout-specific UI is shown.
+After onboarding, no further zone-specific UI is shown.
 The referral partner integration does not need to differentiate between PoA and JPA in the post-onboarding flow.
 See Client Onboarding for how SDCA and PoA signing are handled during onboarding.

 - Case submission —